missra21/SWENGG4Y2023Team09/Assignment_1/SRS.md

    wheelchair accessibility, grab bars, or medical facilities.
 They may also prioritize quieter accommodations, choosing hotels with low noise levels and comfortable bedding.

+### User classifications from the Hotel side

+1. **Hotel Managers:** Hotel managers are a key user class for the OYO hotel booking system.
+They use the system to manage room inventory, pricing, and promotions, and to monitor bookings and revenue.
+They may also use the system to communicate with guests, manage staff, and access reports and analytics.

+2. **Housekeeping Staff:** Housekeeping staff are another important user class for the OYO hotel booking system.
+They use the system to manage room cleaning schedules, track room status and inventory, and communicate with other staff members.
+They may also use the system to report maintenance issues or request supplies.

+3. **Front Desk Staff:** Front desk staff are a critical user class for the OYO hotel booking system.
+They use the system to check-in and check-out guests, manage room allocations and changes, and process payments and refunds.
+They may also use the system to manage guest requests and complaints, and to provide local recommendations and information.

+4. **Marketing and Sales Teams:** Marketing and sales teams are important user classes for the OYO hotel booking system, particularly for larger hotels or hotel chains.
+They use the system to manage promotions and discounts, track customer acquisition and retention, and analyze market trends and customer behavior.
+They may also use the system to communicate with customers and manage social media and advertising campaigns.

+5. **IT and Support Staff:** IT and support staff are a key user class for the OYO hotel booking system.
+They use the system to manage technical issues and system updates, provide user support and training, and ensure data security and privacy.
+They may also use the system to develop custom features or integrations and to troubleshoot system errors or bugs.

+## 2.4.
+Operating Environment

+The OYO hotel booking system will be web-based and will be accessible through modern web browsers on desktop and mobile devices.

+- **Hardware Requirements:** The OYO hotel booking system can be accessed via a web browser or mobile application.
+For optimal performance, it is recommended that users have a device with at least 4GB of RAM, an internet connection with a minimum speed of 5 Mbps, and a screen resolution of 1024x768 pixels or higher.
+The system is compatible with most modern web browsers and mobile operating systems, including Windows, MacOS, iOS, and Android.
+- **Software Requirements:** The OYO hotel booking system is a web-based application that can be accessed via a web browser or mobile application.
+To use the system, users must have a modern web browser such as Google Chrome, Mozilla Firefox, or Apple Safari, with JavaScript enabled.
+The system does not require any additional software or plugins to be installed on the user's device.
+- **Network Requirements**: The OYO hotel booking system requires an internet connection to operate.
+The system is designed to be accessible from anywhere with an internet connection, and can be used on both wired and wireless networks.
+It is recommended that users have a reliable internet connection with a minimum speed of 5 Mbps to ensure smooth performance.

+## 2.5.
+Design and Implementation Constraints

+1. **Compatibility**: The OYO hotel booking system must be compatible with a wide range of hardware and software systems, including various operating systems, web browsers, and mobile devices.
+This requires careful consideration of cross-platform compatibility and support for multiple devices and screen sizes.

+2. **Security**: The OYO hotel booking system must be designed to ensure the security and privacy of user data, including personal information, payment details, and booking records.
+This requires implementation of secure protocols for data encryption, secure storage, and secure transmission of data.

+3. **Scalability**: The OYO hotel booking system must be designed to handle large volumes of traffic and data, and to scale up or down as demand fluctuates.
+This requires consideration of cloud hosting and server infrastructure, and the ability to add or remove resources as needed.

+4. **Performance**: The OYO hotel booking system must be designed to provide fast and responsive performance, with minimal latency and downtime.
+This requires careful optimization of code, database queries, and network performance, as well as implementation of caching and load balancing strategies.

+5. **Accessibility**: The OYO hotel booking system must be designed to be accessible to users with disabilities, including visual impairments, hearing impairments, and mobility impairments.
+This requires implementation of accessibility features such as screen reader support, keyboard navigation, and color contrast settings.

+6. **Legal and Regulatory Requirements**: The OYO hotel booking system must comply with various legal and regulatory requirements, including data protection laws, consumer protection laws, and payment processing regulations.
+This requires careful consideration of legal and regulatory frameworks, and implementation of appropriate policies and procedures to ensure compliance.

+## 2.6.
+User Documentation

+1. **User Manuals**: The OYO hotel booking system will provide user manuals that include step-by-step instructions on how to use the system.
+The manuals will cover all key features of the system and will be available in both digital and print formats.

+2. **Online Help Center**: The OYO hotel booking system will feature an online help center that provides users with access to a wide range of support resources.
+The help center will include FAQs, troubleshooting guides, video tutorials, and user forums.

+3. **Training Materials**: The OYO hotel booking system will offer training materials that are designed to help users learn how to use the system effectively.
+The training materials will include interactive e-learning modules, in-person training sessions, and webinars.

+4. **Release Notes**: The OYO hotel booking system will provide release notes for each new version of the software.
+The release notes will outline new features, bug fixes, and other changes to the system, and will provide instructions on how to use these new features.

+5. **Glossary**: The OYO hotel booking system will feature a glossary of key terms and concepts used in the system.
+The glossary will help users understand the terminology used in the system and will provide definitions and explanations for technical terms and jargon.

+6. **User Feedback**: The OYO hotel booking system will collect user feedback on an ongoing basis and will use this feedback to improve the user documentation.
+Users will be able to submit feedback via a feedback form in the system or through the help center.

+## 2.7.
+Assumptions and Dependencies

+### Assumptions:

+- Users will have internet access and a compatible device to access the OYO hotel booking system.
+- Users will provide accurate and complete information when booking a hotel room.
+- Hotels will provide accurate and up-to-date information about their room inventory, pricing, and amenities.
+- Users will agree to the terms and conditions of the OYO hotel booking system and the hotel they are booking with.
+- The OYO hotel booking system will comply with all relevant legal and regulatory requirements in each country where it operates.

+### Dependencies:

+- The OYO hotel booking system depends on reliable internet connectivity and server infrastructure to operate effectively.
+- The OYO hotel booking system may depend on third-party services or software, such as payment processors, mapping software, or social media platforms, to function properly.
+- The OYO hotel booking system may depend on external factors, such as weather events, transportation disruptions, or public health emergencies, which can affect hotel availability and user behavior.
+- The OYO hotel booking system may depend on the availability and quality of data provided by hotels, such as room inventory and pricing, which can affect user satisfaction and revenue.
+- The OYO hotel booking system may depend on the ability of hotels to provide a satisfactory level of service and amenities to users, which can affect user retention and reputation.